At Mount Liberty, I’ve learned more

 Can I get government-backed student loans and grants to attend MLC?

-Mount Liberty College, like Hillsdale and others, will not accept any government funding in order to remain independent with a strict classical liberal arts education.
+Mount Liberty College, like Hillsdale and others, will not accept any government funding in order to remain independent to enable us to keep our strict classical liberal arts education.
 (Accepting government subsidies also means accepting government rules and regulations that may obscure our mission.)
-To offset federal aid, we are working to keep our tuition and fees as low as possible while also providing private donations and scholarships to help offset costs.
+To offset federal aid, incoming students are encouraged and expected to apply for a wide array of scholarships, both achievement- and needs-based.
+Most MLC students receive substantial scholarship aid.
+Further information is readily available upon request.

 How does MLC differ from other colleges?